antonfirsov/docs/2015/11-fx-retiring-support-reminder/fx-retiring-support-reminder.md

 ##Additional Support Information

-We have outlined a few Q&A below to help address any questions you may have.
+We have addressed common questions in the Q&A below.
 For more details on the .NET Framework support lifecycle, visit the [Microsoft .NET Framework Support Lifecycle Policy FAQ][2].
 Additionally, compatibility of the .NET framework can be viewed on the [.NET Application Compatibility page][3].
 Should you have any unanswered questions please reach out to [Microsoft Support][4] or write us directly at [netfxcompat@microsoft.com][5].

 **_Will I need to recompile/rebuild my applications to make use of .NET 4.5.2?_**